Hogan Bassey

-Hogan "Kid" Bassey MBE MON (3 June 1932 – 26 January 1998) was a Nigerian-British boxer; he was the first man of Nigerian descent to become a world boxing champion.
+Hogan "Kid" Bassey MBE MON (3 June 1932 – 26 January 1998) was a Nigerian-British boxer; he was the first man of Nigerian descent to become a world boxing champion. and held undisputed at featherweight in 1957.

 He was born Okon Asuquo Bassey on the banks of the Cross River Creek Town, Calabar, Nigeria, and became naturalised British when he moved to the UK, where he spent most of his life in Liverpool.
 He took the name Kid Bassey when he turned professional as a boxer.
 He was managed and trained by Peter Banasko from Liverpool.
 After winning the British Empire Featherweight title George Biddles bought out Bassey's Contract for £600 which was a big risk at the time.
 He was then managed and trained by Biddles and Jimmy August.

 Boxing career

 After 14 contests in Nigeria, Bassey went to Liverpool, England, arriving there three days before Christmas 1951.

 After winning the Empire featherweight championship, he won the WBA world featherweight title by defeating French Algerian Cherif Hamia in Paris on the 24 June 1957.
 He lost the title to US fighter Davey Moore on 18 March 1959.
 Other opponents include Billy "Spider" Kelly, Percy Lewis, Tommy Profitt, Sammy McCarthy, Ricardo Moreno, and Willie Pep.